mastodon-sc/mastodon-documentation/docs/partA/getting_started.md

 ![image](../imgs/Mastodon_UpdateSite.png){width="500px" align="center"}

 Select it, update Fiji and restart it.
-After restarting, you should find the command _Plugins > Mastodon_ at the bottom of the _Plugins_ menu.
+After restarting, you should find the command _Plugins > Tracking > Mastodon > Mastodon Launcher_ in the _Plugins_ menu.

 ## Creating a new Mastodon project.